GeorgDangl/angular-material-shared/README.md

 # angular-material-shared
-Shared components to be used in Angular Material apps.
+Shared components & styles to be used in Angular Material apps.
-They may partially depend on styles used in [angular-material-styles](https://github.com/GeorgDangl/angular-material-styles).

 ## Usage

-To use these styles in an Angular app, add this repository as a submodule to your project.
+To use these styles in an Angular app, add this package to your project.
 Then, simply import the module:

-    import { AngularMaterialSharedModule } from '../../angular-material-shared/src/angular-material-shared.module';
+    import { AngularMaterialSharedModule } from 'angular-material-shared';

 ## Functionality

+## Styles

+This package defines a common theme to be used in all Dangl**IT** apps.

+Add this import to your globall `styles.scss` file:

+    @import '~angular-material-shared/styles/material-style.scss';

+To access color variables, you can add this import to any file:

+    @import '~angular-material-shared/styles/material-variables.scss';
+    // Provides the following colors:
+    $color-primary: mat-color($dangl-app-primary);
+    $color-accent:  mat-color($dangl-app-accent);
+    $color-warn:    mat-color($dangl-app-warn);
+    $color-dark: #3b4c55;
+    $color-light: #bdbdbd;

 ### Header